-With the public asking for more access to records requests, and the federal government expectations increasing at the local level, how are county, cities and state governments responding?
+With the public asking for more access to records requests, and the federal government expectations increasing at the local level, how are counties, cities and state governments responding?

-Many are choosing to use an enterprise content management (ECM) system to make records electronic so they can:
+Many are choosing to use an enterprise content management (ECM) system to make paperless records and available electronically so they can:

 - Meet public record requests efficiently

 - Track formal requests